sschwartzman/newrelic-unix-plugin/README.md

 ### What's new in V3?

-* Support for "netstat" commands on all platforms!
+* Support for "netstat" and "ps" commands on all platforms
-* MUCH improved parsing of commands, now using regex!
+* MUCH improved parsing of commands, now using regex

-This plugin has been upgraded to V2.0.1 of the New Relic Platform Java SDK, which helps to simplify and the installation experience, and adds a couple of key features:
+This plugin has been upgraded to V2.0.1 of the New Relic Platform Java SDK, which helps to simplify and the installation experience, and adds a few key features:

 * 'newrelic.properties' file is now 'newrelic.json'
 * Plugin configuration is now done through 'plugin.json'